 Have your network and systems periodically tested for vulnerabilities.

-Educate your employees with regard to the latest security threats, especially phishing and BEC scams.
+Educate your employees with regard to the latest security threats, especially phishing and Business Email Compromise (BEC) scams.
 Employees have become the last bastion or last line of defense; they are the firewall and are the most vulnerable to attack.

 Protect your online identity and accounts

-Hackers and perpetrators of identity theft and fraud are constantly coming up with ways to steal your personal data – includes tricking you into giving it to them willingly or unwittingly.
+Hackers and perpetrators of identity theft and fraud are constantly coming up with ways to steal your personal data, which includes tricking you into giving it to them willingly or unwittingly.
 The steps below will help you fight any advances the cybercriminals are making in order to grab your personal data.